pocketenv-io/pocketenv/README.md

 Pocketenv is a simple and lightweight tool to manage development workspace environments.
 It allows you to define and manage workspaces for your projects, and easily switch between them.

 > [!NOTE]
-> `Pocketenv Workspaces` are just a Docker Container with some preinstalled tools, volumes, and [vscode tunnel](https://code.visualstudio.com/docs/remote/tunnels) as an entry point.
+> `Pocketenv Workspaces` are just Docker Containers with some preinstalled tools, volumes, and [vscode tunnel](https://code.visualstudio.com/docs/remote/tunnels) as an entry point.

 > [!IMPORTANT]
 > Pocketenv is still in development and not ready for production use.